symdec/deez2fy/README.md

 ## Getting started

-Once your Python environment is ready,
+Once your Python environment is ready, to migrate a Deezer playlist to Spotify :

-TODO playlist must be public
+1. Make the Deezer playlist public

-TODO details on spotify API
+2. Go to your playlist in the web and retrieve its ID in the URL (e.g.: `1306085715`)

+3. Create / Connect to your Spotify dev account, going here https://developer.spotify.com/dashboard

+4. Create a project (named "Deezer migration" for example)

-TODO redirect URI info
+5. Set the redirect URI to the value `http://127.0.0.1:8080`

+6. In your Spotify project, retrieve your **Client ID** and **Client Secret**.

-In the root of this project, create a `.env` file containing your Spotify API credentials, like below :
+7. In the root of this project, create a `.env` file containing your Spotify API credentials, like below :
 ```
 SPOTIFY_CLIENT_ID=<ID>
 SPOTIFY_CLIENT_SECRET=<SECRET>
 ```
-Where `<ID>` is your Spotify API app ID and `<SECRET>` your Spotify API app secret.
+Where `<ID>` is the client ID and `<SECRET>` the client secret you retrieved.

-TODO usage
+8. Run the main file :

+**Case 1 : Using uv**
+Run `uv run main.py -i <DEEZER_PLAYLIST_ID> -n <PLAYLIST_NAME_ON_SPOTIFY>`

+Ex : `uv run main.py -i 1306085715 -n "Ma Playlist"`

+**Case 2 : Using pip**

+Run `python main.py -i <DEEZER_PLAYLIST_ID> -n <PLAYLIST_NAME_ON_SPOTIFY>`

+Ex : `python main.py -i 1306085715 -n "Ma Playlist"`